 Insurance carriers who have embraced the use of technology have enjoyed exponential growth in the past decade.

-The insurance industry is undergoing a transformation spurred on, in part, by the Covid 19 pandemic.
+Insurance is undergoing a transformation spurred on, in part, by the Covid 19 pandemic.
 Digital-first insurtech companies are introducing new business models and generating additional revenue streams fueled by new technologies.

 Implementing the right insurance technology can reduce fraud, automate services, and lower operational costs, which allows insurers to focus on other critical tasks such as acquiring new customers.